Why is food allergy advocacy important?

 How am I qualified as a Food Allergy Thought Leader?

 My most recent professional role was in the Chief of Staff’s office at MTV Networks where I focused on corporate communications.
 My education includes an M.S. in Strategic Communications from Columbia University and a B.A. in Broadcast Journalism with a minor in Communication Studies from the University of Alabama.
 I spent eight years working in New York City in public relations with entertainment, consumer and healthcare brands at Rubenstein Associates, DeVries Global, and Maloney & Fox.
 I specialized in crafting media and brand communication strategies, securing media placements, providing media training, and writing speeches for clients.

 Once my children were born (and diagnosed with multiple, life-threatening food allergies), I decided to stay home full time and care for them, but I spent every minute I could advocating for food allergy research and education.
-Over the last six years, I have created strategic public relations plans and garnered dozens of media placements in my community as co-chair of multiple fundraising luncheons and walks for FARE.
+Over the last eight years, I have created strategic public relations plans and garnered dozens of media placements in my community as co-chair of multiple fundraising luncheons and walks for FARE.
 I have also served on the Greenwich Gala event committee and participated in a PSA for End Allergies Together (EAT).
 I served as the Communications Chair for Food Allergy Connecticut, a FARE-recognized support group, for two years.
 And I am honored to currently serve on the Board of Governors for FARE and on the Patient Advisory Board for DBV Pharmaceuticals.